ansible/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

 available during the test run.
 Second putting the test in a test group causing it to be run in the continuous integration build.

-Tests for new modules should be added to the `cloud/aws`.
+Tests for new modules should be added to the `cloud/aws` group.
 In general just copy an existing aliases file such as the `aws_s3 tests aliases file <https://github.com/ansible-collections/amazon.aws/blob/master/tests/integration/targets/aws_s3/aliases>`_.